freedomofpress/securedrop/docs/install.md

     SocksListenAddress 127.0.0.1
     SocksPort 9150
     ControlPort 9151
+    CookieAuthentication 1
     HidServAuth b6ferdazsj2v6agu.onion AHgaX9YrO/zanQmSJnILvB # client: journalist1

-And the `torrc` file for the second journalist should look like something this:
+And the `torrc-defaults` file for the second journalist should look like something this:

     # If non-zero, try to write to disk less frequently than we would otherwise.
     AvoidDiskWrites 1
-    # Store working data, state, keys, and caches here.
-    DataDirectory ./Data/Tor
-    GeoIPFile ./Data/Tor/geoip
     # Where to send logging messages.
 Format is minSeverity[-maxSeverity]
     # (stderr|stdout|syslog|file FILENAME).
     Log notice stdout